QIAseq miRNA

 • Use capillary electrophoresis to determine DV200

-IMPORTANT: If your sample cannot be assessed using the recommended methods or if it is below the range of detection, please contact us, perhaps, we will still able to generate a library from it.
+IMPORTANT: If your sample cannot be assessed using the recommended methods or if it is below the range of detection, please contact us, perhaps, we will still be able to generate a library from it.

 Qubit HS RNA, Bioanalyzer Pico RNA, and Fragment Analyzer HS RNA are recommended solely for samples containing total RNA (where tRNA and/or rRNA are present).